project-chip/connectedhomeip/examples/chip-tool/README.md

 ### Ping a device over IP

-To start the Client in echo mode, run the built executable and pass it the IP address and port of the server to talk to, as well as the command "echo".
+To start the Client in echo mode, run the built executable and pass it the IP address of the server to talk to, as well as the command "echo".

-    $ chip-tool echo ip 192.168.0.30 11097
+    $ chip-tool echo ip 192.168.0.30

 If valid values are supplied, it will begin to periodically send messages to the server address provided.